bingocaller/jespers.site/src/index.md

 description: The personal website of Jesper Nellemann Jakobsen
 ---

-In case the snazzy domain name didn’t already clue you in, my name is Jesper.
-I’m a front-end developer who cares about **code structure/maintainability** and **user experience**.
+In case the snazzy domain name didn’t already clue you in, my name is **Jesper**.

-I believe that without proper structure, you’re not going to be able to deliver the best possible user experience.
-The better structure you have in your code, the easier it is to maintain it; the more maintainable your code is, the more time you can spend improving performance, polish, and the overall user experience.
-As I see it, good user experience is a consequence of well-written, well-structured code.
+I’m a [front-of-the-front-end developer](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/) who is excited about creating **polished and accessible user experiences** while **doing more with less**.

+I believe these things can be achieved through a combination of progressive enhancement, design system thinking, and an iterative process with a short feedback loop.

 ## Work